tiptenbrink/thesis/finalpresentation.md

 # Build proof checker (slide 4)

 Okay, so we want to build a CP proof checker.
 Everything we've seen until now was already well-studied.
 The idea of building a proof checker is not mine.
 Furthermore, building such a checker is a large undertaking.Thankfully, I'm not doing it alone.
-My work is part of "the CP proof checker project"; led by my supervisor and two PhD'ers, Maarten Flippo and Konstantin Sidorov.
+My work is part of "the CP proof checker project"; led by my supervisor and two PhD'ers.

 What part am I doing?
 Well, remember that I mentioned that proofs consist of many different steps.
 Of course, most things consist of steps.
 The question is, what kind of steps?